 - Download the zip file.

 - Unzip it.
-It should create a wp-super-cache directory.
+It should create a wp-super-cache-master directory.

 - Locate the wp-super-cache directory on your server.
 It’s likely to be wp-content/plugins/wp-super-cache/

-The version number will stay the same and when a new version of the plugin comes out you’ll be notified as normal by WordPress.
+The version number will stay the same and when a new version of the plugin comes out you’ll be notified as normal by WordPress of an update.

 PS.
 I ask you to help me by trying out this development code because I can’t test every type of WordPress hosting.
 I need your help to make this plugin better.
 You don’t need to be a developer to install this.
 I may ask you to use the plugin debug log too.
 Don’t worry, it’s fairly easy to figure out.